-- Appropriate use of face masks or coverings that mask both the mouth and nose is critical in minimizing risk to others, as COVID-19 can be spread to others even if no symptoms are present. - In the event an employee or student inadvertently forgets a face covering, one may be obtained from Facilities Services management staff prior to reporting to the work area or classroom.
-These requests can be coordinated by phone at (310) 243-3804. - The university expects the Toro community to behave responsibly with respect for the health and safety of others. - Signage regarding face covering requirements is located throughout the campus and on the large jumbotron on the corner of Victoria and Avalon drive for all visitors to see as they approach campus. - If a member of the public is seen on campus not wearing a face covering, faculty, staff and students are advised to move at least 6' away from them. - Exceptions to face coverings are as follows: - When an employee is alone in an office or vehicle - While eating and drinking at the workplace, provided employees are at least six feet apart - Employee's task or job requires the use of a respirator - Employees who cannot wear face coverings due to a medical or mental health condition or disability, or who are hearing-impaired or communicating with a hearing-impaired person. - Specific tasks which cannot feasibly be performed with a face covering.
+- Appropriate use of face masks or coverings that mask both the mouth and nose is critical in minimizing risk to others, as COVID-19 can be spread to others even if no symptoms are present. - The university expects the Toro community to behave responsibly with respect for the health and safety of others. - When Employees are required to wear face coverings as directed by California Department of Public Health (CDPH) or LA County Health, exceptions to face coverings are as follows: - When an employee is alone in an office or vehicle - While eating and drinking at the workplace, provided employees are at least six feet apart - o Employee's task or job requires the use of a respirator - Employees who cannot wear face coverings due to a medical or mental health condition or disability, or who are hearing-impaired or communicating with a hearing-impaired person. - Specific tasks which cannot feasibly be performed with a face covering.
 This exception is limited to the time period in which such tasks are actually being performed, and the unmasked employee shall be at least six feet away from all other persons